 The 1800s saw two main developments on the religious front.
 The first was a series of schisms and splits that saw significant fragmentation within the established Protestant Kirk.
 Some of these were late healed, though not before they led to the building of large numbers of new churches in many communities across Scotland.
 The second was significant immigration by Irish Catholics to, particularly, west central Scotland.
 The Catholic communities here were later boosted by the arrival of Italians and Poles.

 All in all, the story of the evolution of religion in Scotland does us little credit as a nation.
-Perhaps that is one of the reasons why, in 2001, Scotland's second biggest religion was no religion at all.
+Perhaps that is one of the reasons why, in 2011, Scotland's second biggest religion, and by far its fastest growing religion, was no religion at all.